viggnah/wso2-apim-monetization-docker/useful-commands.md

   ]
 }'

-# Running fluentd locally
+## Running fluentd locally
 docker run -d --name fluentd -p 24224:24224 -p 24224:24224/udp fluent/fluentd:v1.17.1-debian-1.0

-# Interesting Rancher tidbit
+## Interesting Rancher tidbit
 Rancher desktop doesn't run natively on MacOS.
 It runs a Lima VM and runs on top of that.
 To access the Lima VM use - `rdctl shell`

-# Logging driver bug on nerdctl
+## Logging driver bug on nerdctl
 nerdctl only supports the following logging drivers as of now - **fluetnd, journald, json-file and syslog**.
 NO support for gelf and others which are supported by docker.

 The unsolvable error - `FATA[0000] no log viewer type registered for logging driver "fluentd"`

-# Volumes vs Bind Mounts in Docker Compose
+## Volumes vs Bind Mounts in Docker Compose
 So confusing, read - https://maximorlov.com/docker-compose-syntax-volume-or-bind-mount/

-# Install apictl tool on APIM image
+## Install apictl tool inside APIM image
 curl -LO https://github.com/wso2/product-apim-tooling/releases/download/v4.3.1/apictl-4.3.1-darwin-arm64.tar.gz
 tar -xzf apictl-4.3.1-darwin-arm64.tar.gz -C /usr/local/bin

 curl -LO https://github.com/wso2/product-apim-tooling/releases/download/v4.3.1/apictl-4.3.1-linux-amd64.tar.gz
 tar -xzf apictl-4.3.1-linux-amd64.tar.gz -C /usr/local/bin

-# API readiness
+## API readiness
 API Manager is ready by checking /Services/Version, then you import the API but it takes a further 10 seconds to be pulled to the GW.
 In the interim the GW healthcheck says it's successfult because it has 0 APIs to start with (??)

-# Logstash Conf is absolutely quirky
+## Logstash Conf is absolutely quirky
 After failing to run logstash for an eternity, narrowed it down to the conf file.
 Then just ran the container, copied the conf file and did a validation:
 `logstash@logstash:~/pipeline$ /usr/share/logstash/bin/logstash --config.test_and_exit -f /usr/share/logstash/pipeline/logstash-2.conf`
-Turns out if the last line in the logstash.conf is commented out, you need a new line after that!!
+Turns out if the last line in the logstash.conf is commented out, you need a new line after that!

+I don't fully believe this, someething else must have been wrong.

-# fluentd forward plugin buffers by default!
+## fluentd forward plugin buffers by default!
 It flushes the buffer every 60s.
 I had to set flush_mode to immediate so it never buffers!!

-# Built docker images are cached
+## Built docker images are cached
 If you need something to change in your APIM docker image, make sure to remove and rebuild the docker image otherwise it picks up the previous one.
 For example, you modify the `./apim/secrets.env` but it won't be reflected in the docker image, unless rebuilt!

-# Check logs for only container
-docker logs wso2-apim
-docker logs -f wso2-apim